VisionEval/VisionEval-Docs/docs/09-estimation.md

 ###  VETransportSupply

 This package contains a number of modules that work in the VisionEval framework to calculate transportation supply characteristics including roadway supply and public transit supply.
-This modules contains the following step(s):
+This module contains the following step(s):

 ####  SimulateRoadMiles

 This module assigns freeway and arterial lane-miles to metropolitan areas (Marea) and calculates freeway lane-miles per capita.

-* This module step uses data sources including User specified
-* This module step uses model types including Calculation steps
+This module step has no estimated parameters or other model types derived from data.
-* This module step is estimated using the following methods: Package build
-* This module step is documented in inst/module_docs/AssignRoadMiles.md

-The models in this model step are:

-* Model name: computes the value of freeway lane-miles per capita
-  + Model type: Calculation steps
-  + Estimation data: data/marea_lane_miles.csv
-  + Estimation method: Package build
-  + Estimation script: R/AssignRoadMiles.R
-  + Model object: NA
-  + Notes: NA

 ####  SimulateTransitService

 This module assigns transit service level to the urbanized portion of each Marea and to neighborhoods (SimBzones) within the urbanized area.